WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

-Inspecting the built `assets/index.js` in both cases one should observe that in *testing* case `assets/index.js` is minimised, webpack *zero config* features are kicking in.
+Inspecting the built `assets/index.js` in both cases one should observe that in *testing* case `assets/index.js` is minimised, webpack *zero config* features are kicking in, more on that later.

 ---
 # JavaScript modules and webpack resolve alias